d33paks1ngh/Namastey_React/readme.md

 Read about Redux Toolkit Query...

 # Episode_13 Time For the Test...

 # Setting up testing...

 - install React testing library
 - install jest
 - Install babel dependencies which required to use jest with babel
 - Configure Babel
 - Configure parcel config file to disable default babel transpilation.
+- Now execute the JEST using command - npm run test.

+# Part_03

+- Now configure the or initialize the JEST. using npx jest --init.

+- Install jsdom library

+  \_ \_ is know as dunder .
+  **tests** is know as dunder test

+  Create a function sum() and write a small test case for it